“And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him.” (Mat. 25:6)

 “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.”
 (Rom.
 10:9)

-By raising Jesus from the dead, God not only confirmed that every word Jesus said about Himself was true, but that every word He spoke about all other things was also true.
+By raising Jesus from the dead, God not only confirmed that every word Jesus said about Himself is true, but that every word He spoke concerning all things is true.

 If we believe that Jesus Christ the only begotten Son of God came the first time, then we must believe His promise that He is coming back again.

 “Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.”
 (Acts 1:11)